From the U.S. Department of State Office of Children's Issues:

 Q: What if I am considering adoption or I know I am not in a position to adopt a child but I would like to host a child so that they can leave Ukraine temporarily while the country is at war?

-We frequently receive inquiries from U.S. citizens concerned about the plight of children who are refugees or are in war zones.
+We are receiving many inquiries from U.S. citizens concerned about the plight of Ukrainian children.
 We share this concern for these children, and we understand that some U.S. citizens want to respond by offering to open their homes and adopt these children in need.

 It can be extremely difficult in such circumstances to determine whether children who appear to be orphans truly are eligible for adoption and immigration under U.S. laws.
 Children may be temporarily separated from their parents or other family members during a conflict or natural disaster and their parents may be looking for them.
 It is not uncommon in dangerous situations for parents to send their children out of the area, for safety reasons, or for families to become separated during an evacuation.
 Even when it can be demonstrated that a child’s parents have died, children are often cared for by other relatives.
 Many children living in orphanages in Ukraine are not orphans.